Rodent Control (Mice & Rats)

 • Insulation replacement when needed

-If a rodent infestation has been active for a long time, cleanup and exclusion are just as important as trapping or baiting.
+If a rodent infestation has been active for a long time, cleanup and exclusion are often just as important as trapping or baiting.
+Removing the rodents alone does not solve the contamination problem if droppings, urine, nesting materials, and entry points remain inside the structure.

 Damaged gable vent and water rot near a chimney allowing rodents access into the attic of a Connecticut home